Overview¶

 Health element changes¶

-From April 2026, new Universal Credit claimants who qualify for the Limited Capacity for Work-Related Activity (LCWRA) element receive a fixed monthly amount of £217.26, rather than the inflation-adjusted amount that pre-2026 claimants continue to receive.
+From April 2026, new Universal Credit claimants who qualify for the Limited Capability for Work-Related Activity (LCWRA) element receive a fixed monthly amount of £217.26.

 The implementation uses transition probabilities based on WPI Economics analysis for the Trussell Trust, derived from administrative Personal Independence Payment data.
 The probability of being a new claimant varies by year: